comex/substitute/README.md

-especially the ones with a lot of reverse engineering behind them, since the same reverse engineering can often support multiple use cases), but the underlying framework is another - especially since it's free of charge, removing at least the most obvious motivation for closed source.
+especially the ones with a lot of reverse engineering behind them, since the same reverse engineering can often support multiple use cases), but the underlying framework is another - especially since it's free of charge, removing at least the most obvious motivation for closing source.

-(For the record, I don't entirely agree with Stallman's rhetoric - otherwise I wouldn't have just praised a commercial application! - but all in all my views are aligned in a very similar direction, just with less magnitude.)
+(Like most people, I don't entirely agree with Stallman's rhetoric - otherwise I wouldn't have just praised a commercial application! - but all in all my views are aligned in a very similar direction, just with less magnitude.)

 Incidentally, this affects the jailbreaks themselves even more than Substrate.
 I have often advocated for open source jailbreaks, and all of my own jailbreak